forcedotcom/source-deploy-retrieve/contributing/metadata.md

 > Note: The script depends on being able to create an org that will have your type.
 If you have a working org but your type isn't compatible with scratch org, you can [use an existing org](#use-an-existing-org)

+The script will:
-1. looks for missing types (similar to the completeness test)
+1. Look for missing types (similar to the completeness test)
 2. For missing types, generate a project and scratch org that includes the Features/Settings
 3. Running force:mdapi:describemetadata to get the describe
 4. Modifying the registry to include the newly found types